ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.md

+---
+title: OO Analysis and Design with UML
+description: A review  Object Oriented Programming (OOP) concepts for designing software solutions.
+---

-# OOP Design with UML
+# OO Analysis and Design with UML

 **CS246N System Design**